cmhh/snzts/README.md

 # Data Service for Public Stats NZ Time Series Data

-**Note:** I just removed some biggish objects from the commit history, so the repository should now be much smaller when cloned&ndash;around 20MB or so.

 This repository contains:

 * `snzts` - source code for a time series data service